dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```
 Don't confuse:
 * `Thread.yield()` - suspends current thread and gives way to another.
 As with `setPriority` it doesn't guarantee to execute.
 Since it's not guaranteed and it behaves differently for windows/linux, you should avoid using it
+yield just suspend thread and notify os scheduler that it would like to resume ASAP, hence it's non-determenistic, while sleep, always suspend thread for specified amount of time.
+that's wy you should never use it, cause it behaviour non-determentistic and can't be used correctly
 * `Thread.onSpinWait()` - useful inside `while(!get()){}` blocking types.
 Empty while called spin wait (cause it spinning processor millions of time per sec).
 Adding this inside `while` would notify that processor shouldn't spin that fast, so saving cycles & electricity
 * `Thread.sleep(1000)` - force scheduler to suspend execution of current thread for specified amount of time (compare to yield which would suspend for brief moment, but ask scheduler to resume it ASAP)
 * wait - can be invoked only inside `synchronized` block, can be awaken by calling `notify/notifyAll`